jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 "Hey yourself."

-He pulls me into a hug, and I can smell his cologne—woodsy and familiar.
+He pulls me into a hug, and I can smell his cologne—woodsy and familiar, the scent that's become home.
 When we break apart, I'm hyperaware of people watching, of being that couple at the party.

 "I have your Christmas present," I say.